TomaszWoloszyn983/mood-design-gift-shop/README.md

 - `#000000` used for primary text.
 - `#2986ff` user for header text, buttons and navbar hover effect.
 - `#80888a4d` used for navbar active buttons.
+- `#DC4C64` danger elements such as removing or deleting items and error messages.
+- `#14A44D` add item button, success messages.

 ## **6. Technologies used:**